d3/d3-queue/README.md

 ### queue.defer(task[, arguments…])

 Adds the specified asynchronous *task* function to the queue, with any optional *arguments*.
-The *task* will be called with the optional arguments and an additional callback argument; the callback should be invoked when the task has finished.
+The *task* will be called with the specified optional arguments and an additional callback argument; the callback must then be invoked by the task when it has finished.
+The task must invoke the callback with two arguments: the error, if any, and the result of the task.

+If an error occurs, any tasks that were scheduled *but not yet started* will not run.
+For a serial queue (*parallelism* 1), this means that a task will only run if all previous tasks succeed.
+For a queue with higher parallelism, only the first error that occurs is reported to the await callback, and tasks that were started before the error occurred will continue to run; note, however, that their results will not be reported to the await callback.

 Tasks can only be deferred before the *await* callback is set.
 If a task is deferred after the await callback is set, the behavior of the queue is undefined.

 ### queue.await(callback)
 ### queue.awaitAll(callback)

 Sets the *callback* to be invoked when all deferred tasks have finished.

 The first argument to the *callback* is the first error that occurred, or null if no error occurred.
-If *await* is used, each result is passed as an additional separate argument; if *awaitAll* is used, the entire array of results is passed as the second argument to the callback.
-If all callbacks have already been completed by the time the *await* or *awaitAll* callback is set, the callback will be invoked immediately.
+If an error occurred, there are no additional arguments to the callback.
+Otherwise, the *await* callback is passed each result as an additional separate argument, while the *awaitAll* callback is passed a single array of results as the second argument.

+If all tasks complete before the *await* or *awaitAll* callback is set, the callback will be invoked immediately.
 This method should only be called once, after any tasks have been deferred.
 If the await callback is set multiple times, or set before a task is deferred, the behavior of the queue is undefined.

 ## Callbacks